per-lindseth/Matrix/ReadMe.txt

 and for each calles the given function with both.
 The prurpose with these is to avoid the loops and hopefully makes the code more readable.

+The video implements two loops, one for rows and one for columns, to set the elements which is not one, to zero.
+I replaced that with a simple loop doing just that.
+I have no idea if I have missed something, but it seems to work for all testcases, even the 10 000 generated ones.

+7. version: Added tests which compare teh result with results generated from python.